Self-bound quark stars with a first-order two-to-three flavor phase transition: Stellar structure

 where $c_{s}^{2}\equiv dp/d\epsilon$, and $m(r)$, $p(r)$, $\epsilon(r)$ are the TOV solutions from Eqs.~\eqref{eq:TOV_dp}–\eqref{eq:TOV_dnu}.
 Regularity at the center sets $y(0)=2$.
 The Love number $k_{2}$ and hence $\Lambda$ follow by integrating \eqref{EL15} together with the TOV equations up to $r=R$.
 For additional details, see Ref.~\cite{Postnikov:2010yn}.

-\paragraph*{Junction conditions at a first–order interface.} When a sharp ($ud\!\to\!uds$) first–order transition occurs at pressure $p_{\rm tr}$, located at radius $r_{\rm tr}$ defined by $p(r_{\rm tr})=p_{\rm tr}$, the stellar solution must satisfy the Israel–Darmois junction conditions across the infinitesimal interface (assumed free of surface stresses).
-In static spherical symmetry these reduce to continuity of the induced metric and extrinsic curvature, which in practice implies continuity of the metric functions (hence of $m$ and $\nu$) and of the pressure, while allowing a jump of the energy density from $\epsilon_{-}$ to $\epsilon_{+}$ (with $\Delta\epsilon\equiv\epsilon_{+}-\epsilon_{-}>0$).
-For the tidal sector, the first–order ODE for $y(r)$ must be matched by enforcing the standard jump obtained by integrating the perturbation equation across the density discontinuity ($\delta \rightarrow 0$) \cite{Postnikov:2010yn, Takatsy:2020bnx}:
+{ \paragraph*{Junction conditions at a sharp interface.} When a sharp ($ud\!\to\!uds$) first--order transition occurs at pressure $p_{\rm tr}$, the interface is located at the radius $r_{\rm tr}$ defined by $p(r_{\rm tr})=p_{\rm tr}$.
+Assuming an infinitesimally thin interface free of surface stresses, the Israel--Darmois junction conditions imply continuity of the induced metric and extrinsic curvature.
+In static spherical symmetry this translates into continuity of the metric functions (hence $m$ and $\nu$) and of the pressure $p$, while allowing a jump in the energy density. }